 The statistical information used in the calculation of estimates identified in the data sets comes from two sources: 1) the 2011-2015 American Community Survey (ACS), and 2) the Income Limits for Metropolitan Areas and for Non Metropolitan Counties.
 The data necessary to determine an LMI percentage for an area is not published in the publicly-available ACS data tables.
-Therefore, the Bureau of Census matches family size, license and the Income Limit in a sensital shallout no more than the attention to the public of the County of
+Therefore, the Bureau of Census matches family size, locome and the locome liquid in a sensitial shallowing the artificiate the a

-Data Sets ACS 5-Year 2011-2015 Low and Moderate Income Summary Data Main Map Application All Block Groups Block Groups by Entitlement Grantee Local Government Summaries Overall Low to Moderate Percentages by Grantee Related Information Data Dictionary Frequently Asked Questions Exception Grantees
+Data Sets ACS 5-Year 2011-2015 Low and Moderate Income Summary Data Main Map Application All Block Groups Block Groups by Entitlement Local Government Summaries Overall Low to Moderate Percentages by Grantee Related Information Data Dictionary Frequently Asked Questions

+Exception Grantees